safchik/be-nc-news-project/README.md

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service, which should provide this information to the front end architecture.

-## Features

-The API has several endpoints that allow clients to:

-Retrieve a list of topics;
-Retrieve a list of articles;
-Retrieve an article by its ID;
-Retrieve a list of comments for an article;
-Post a new comment to an article;
-Update an article's vote count;
-Delete a comment.

-Each endpoint has been designed to handle various possible errors and send appropriate HTTP status codes to the client.

 ## Installation

 To run the API locally, you'll need to have the following software installed: